Comments from survey respondents about various image optimization techniques

 - "A tool like responsivebreakpoints.com is good for web.dev :)."

 - "How to download compress images without losing DPI quality?"

 - "We're a document management company.
 Our apps handle MILLIONS of hi-res scanned images, usually TIFF or PDF."

 - "It's a hassle.
 Hi-res img files are necessary for print format; must be optimized for web.
 It's a hassle to downsize images for web but it's a show-stopper if authors only supply lightweight files for images destined for print publication.
 We wind up giving mixed messages about requirements for submission of manuscripts with artwork.
 We then wind up with complex workflows for processing those materials."

-- "Auto responsive src crop from browser as native feature would be very useful as it is time consuming to crop all images to 4 sizes and writing all the markup.
+- "Auto responsive src crop from browser as [built-in] feature would be very useful as it is time consuming to crop all images to 4 sizes and writing all the markup.
 If we can upload one large photo and writing a simple picture tag that browsers will automatically create the multiple src attributes that would be a winning feature."

 - "Personally I'm having a hard time avoiding page reflows when image with is set by CSS for responsive images (max-width: 100%; height auto or height: width: 100%; height auto), especially in combination with art direction from adaptive images/picture tag.
 Best way to avoid seems to use the "negative padding hack" for a fixed image ratio and then position the image inside this ratio box.
 Better browser support/responsive image handling would be a really great help!"

 - "Please disable GIF "autoplay" by fetching just the first frame."